Eve was created from the rib of

 Although the greatest male and female skeleton differentiation can be found in the pelvic girdle, unfortunately there is nothing that can be done to directly feminise the pelvis of an adult male to female transsexual woman.
 A combination of wide hips with substantial fat deposits, and a narrow waist with minimal fat deposits results in the average western woman having a hip-to-waist ratio of about 0.84, whilst for the opposite reasons men are around 0.95.

-Long term hormone treatment by a transwoman will help to round out her hips due to an increase in subcutaneous fat deposits, whilst exercise can help to reduce the waist line.
-But the effects are slow to appear, and the final development is unlikely to be dramatic.
-Since the 1980's, some transsexual women have had implants (usually silicone) to their butt, hips and/or thigh regions to improve their curves.
-The results can be excellent, but the implants are often removed as the woman moves in to middle age.
 Some transwomen use silicon or hydrogel injections as a cheaper method of augmentation than surgery.
 Sadly, these injections have proved to be very dangerous, with life threatening cancer an all too common outcome.
 Since about 2006 an increasingly popular procedure with transwomen has been body sculpting and contouring - commonly called the Brazilian butt lift.
 The procedure involves removing fat from the abdomen by liposuction and transferring it to the buttocks, hips and thighs.
 Approximately a third of the loss/gain quickly disappears, but the remainder persists in most patients.
 Body sculpting is preferable to the silicone and other implants to the hip and buttock regions that have been used since the 1980's - the short-term effect is less dramatic and satisfactory, but safer and less likely to cause problems in the long term.

 Skull and Face